eez-open/studio/help/en-US/components/actions/LVGL.md

   - *Fade mode*: Selection of animation when moving from the previous page to a new page
   - *Speed*: Animation duration in milliseconds
   - *Delay*: Delay in milliseconds before the animation starts.
+  - *Use stack*: Put active screen on the stack.

 - **Change to Previous Screen**: Change to the previous screen
   - *Fade mode*: Selection of animation when moving from the previous page to a new page